Technology-for-the-Poorest-Billion/2025-BenyLIGHTS/interim/Electrical 2.md

  from the graph we see the trend is linear (this was a relief) with a scaling constant of 10.28 which once implemented to the code gave accurate voltage feedback

- 2. To implement the status upon button press, reset a counter variable and add if status into main code to display battery status until counter exceeds certain value which can be tuned depending on the clock speed.
+ 2. To implement the status upon button press, add a counter variable: batcount which increases each loop and resets to zero if the button is pressed

          if(!KeyPressed)
         {